ma7moudShaaban/Penetration-Testing/Network/File Transfers/README.md

 > [!NOTE]
 > We can specify port number 21 because, by default, pyftpdlib uses port 2121.
 Anonymous authentication is enabled by default if we don't set a user and password.
+- **Steps**

-- Setting up a Python3 FTP Server: `sudo python3 -m pyftpdlib --port 21`
+    1. Setting up a Python3 FTP Server: `sudo python3 -m pyftpdlib --port 21`
-- After the FTP server is set up, we can perform file transfers using the pre-installed FTP client from Windows or PowerShell Net.WebClient: `(New-Object Net.WebClient).DownloadFile('ftp://192.168.49.128/file.txt', 'C:\Users\Public\ftp-file.txt')`
+    2. After the FTP server is set up, we can perform file transfers using the pre-installed FTP client from Windows or PowerShell Net.WebClient: `(New-Object Net.WebClient).DownloadFile('ftp://192.168.49.128/file.txt', 'C:\Users\Public\ftp-file.txt')`

 > [!TIP]
 > When we get a shell on a remote machine, we may not have an interactive shell.